 Light-deprived string of hearts tend to grow leggy with sparse leaves on the lower stems and some leaves drop off.

 Not enough light is detrimental to the overall health of the plant and can cause it to die if it remains in too much shade.

 To revive it, move the pot to an area of bright indirect light.
 Do not move it to any direct sun as the contrast from shade to sun can cause it to burn.

 String of hearts are sensitive to changes in light and tend to burn in full sun.

 With the right balance of light, your string of hearts should revive.

 Trim back an excess growth if the plant looks sparse and the plant should recover.

 - A dying string of hearts plant is often because of overwatering or slow-draining soils which causes too much moisture around the roots, resulting in yellow leaves and root rot.

 - String of hearts plant leaves turn brown due to sunburn and the leaves can fall off because of too much shade.

-- To revive string of hearts water once per week and plant them in well draining succulent and cacti potting mix.
-If there is significant sun burn or yellowing of leaves, propagate any healthy growth to revive the plant.
+- To revive string of hearts water them once per week and plant them in a well-draining succulent and cacti potting mix.
+If there is significant sunburn or yellowing of leaves, propagate any healthy growth to revive the plant.